Artin-ZZ/Sky-Ark-Academy-oop/README.md

 If You Don't Have SQLlite3 installed Do:
 ==> pip install sqllite3

-# In This Version You See
+# In This Version You Will See

 1.Independent Students, Professors And Admin pannel.
 2.More Security and Bug Fix.